Contents | Previous | 6.4 Performance Objectives | Next |

 whether the reason is legitimate or not

-by stating the use of the data which cannot be fulfilled without access to the sensitive information,
+which cannot be fulfilled without access to the sensitive information,

 or if the reason is not legitimate,